Inherited Retinal Disease (IRD) Programs

 OPGx-NMNAT1

-OPGx-NMNAT1 is a gene augmentation therapy designed to halt functional deterioration in pediatric patients with retinal degenerative disease caused by mutations in the nicotinamide mononucleotide adenylyltransferase 1 (NMNAT1) gene, which affects approximately 800 people in the U.S.
+OPGx-NMNAT1 is a gene augmentation therapy designed to halt disease progression in pediatric patients with retinal degeneration caused by mutations in the NMNAT1 gene, which affects approximately 800 people in the U.S.

 OPGx-CNGB1